evagabriela/WDI/curriculum/week-01/03-box-model-flexbox/README.md

 **Important Note**
 Padding and Border will increase the width of your element, even if you've *declared* the width.
 In the CSS above, we see the width set to `40em`, and the padding set to `2em`.
 What is the actual width of this element?
 What would the width be if we kept the border declaration?

-- `44em'
+- `44em`
-- '44em' + '2px' (We can't calculate without knowing the base size of `em`.)
+- `44em` + '2px' (We can't calculate without knowing the base size of `em`.)

 This width increase can cause frustration and confusion when we start to create column-based layouts.
 You may want to consider using `box-sizing:border-box;`, which ensures that the width you declare is the final width of the entire element, including content, padding and border.
 Declaring width using the initial `box-sizing` value of `content-box` (this will be applied if you don't call `box-sizing`) means that width determines the width of the content *only*.
 Read more about the `border-box` method [here](https://www.paulirish.com/2012/box-sizing-border-box-ftw/).

 <a name="display"></a>
-## Refresher: How Display Affects Spacing & Layout (15 mins)
+## Refresher: How Display Affects Spacing & Layout (5 mins)
 We just learned each HTML element gets its own box to live in.
 Cool, right?

 As you saw, the outermost box of each element went all the way across the page.
 This is why, until now, your HTML elements have been sitting on top of one another: by default, they take up the full width of the page.
 We can change all this with the first positioning property we'll learn, the display property and the four values we can use: inline, block, inline-block, and none.

 An inline element has no line break before or after it.
 This makes the element sit on the same line as another element, but without formatting it like a block.
 It only takes up as much width as it needs (not the whole line).
 Inline places all your elements on a single line.
-The bad news is that it doesn't maintain their "box"ness, so exciting techniques like centering with ```margin:auto;``` are not possible with inline elements.
+The bad news is that it doesn't maintain their "box"ness, so exciting techniques like centering with `margin:auto;` are not possible with inline elements.

 A block element has some whitespace above and below it and does not tolerate any HTML elements next to it without further styling.
 This makes the element a block box.
 It won't let anything sit next to it on the page and takes up the full width.